microsoft/p-graph/README.md

   [putOnShorts, putOnShoes],
 ];

-await pGraph(graph, { concurrency: 3 }).run(); // returns a promise that will resolve when all the tasks are done from this graph in order
+await pGraph(graph).run({ concurrency: 3 }); // returns a promise that will resolve when all the tasks are done from this graph in order
 ```

 ### Ways to define a graph